webmastersmith/WGU_Cloud_Computing/D325_CompTIA_Network+N10-008/CompTIA_Network+N10-008.md

     - map multiple private IP addresses to a single public IP address by using different port numbers.
     - PAT is configured on a border device, such as a router, proxy server, or firewall.
 - **IPv4 vs. IPv6**
   - **Automatic Private IP Addressing (APIPA)**
     - if DHCP server not found, OS will assign itself an IP.
 (169.254.1.0-169.254.254.255)
     - first and last 256 address reserved by IETF(Internet Engineering Task Force).
     - can only communicate on local network.
     - computer sends ARP, if no response, computer picks that APIPA IP.
   - **Extended unique identifier (EUI-64)**
-    - method to automatically configure IPv6 host addresses.
+    - converts 48bit MAC address into 64bit EUI-64.
+This method is automatically configure IPv6 host addresses.
       1. MAC address(48bit).
       2. first 24 bits: OUI (Organizationally Unique Identifier).
 Split here.
       3. `FFFE` are added to middle of MAC(after first 24 bits).
       4. last 24 bits: NIC (Network Interface Card).
 Added after `FFFE`.
       5. First byte of MAC is converted to binary, 7 bit is flipped.
          1. MAC: `00:60:8C:12:3A:BC` = EUI-64: `0260:8CFF:FE12:3ABC`
+         2. This becomes link-local address: `FE80::0260:8CFF:FE12:3ABC`. `FE80::`(64bit) is prefix for link-local.
   - **Multicast**
     - IPv4 and IPv6 only devices must subscribe.
     - IPv4 has reserved thew class D **224.0.0.0 to 239.255.255.255** addresses as a multicast range.